Latent Shapes

 This project takes inspiration from this

-perspective and explores two main conceptions:
+perspective and explores two main ideas:

 Latent Vector Manipulation in real-time